Big Win Philanthropy

 What They Don't Fund

-- Unsolicited applications from organizations
+- Unsolicited applications from organisations

 - Projects not aligned with government-led national development priorities